Fueling for Performance: Nutrition Tips for Pre, During, and Post-Ride

 1. Hydration: Drink water regularly throughout your ride to prevent dehydration.
 For rides lasting longer than one hour, consider using electrolyte‑rich sports drinks to replenish lost minerals.

 2. Carbohydrates: Consume easily digestible carbohydrates during your ride to maintain energy levels.
-Energy gels, bars, or homemade snacks like bananas or dates can provide a quick source of fuel.
+Energy gels, energy bars, or homemade snacks like bananas or dates can provide a quick source of fuel.

 Reading more: